Psalm 148 – Let Heaven and Earth Praise the LORD

 e.
 Praise Him, you heavens of heavens: In the mind of an ancient Hebrew, the blue sky, the night sky, and God’s dwelling place could all be thought of as an aspect of the heavens.
 The singer here looks to the ultimate of heaven, and all the heavens, to praise God, including the clouds with their waters.

 i.
-Heavens of heavens: “Ye highest and most glorious heavens, the place of God’s throne and glorious presence, as this phrase is used, Deuteronomy 10:141 Kings 8:27Nehemiah 9:6Psalms 115:16.
-Or, ye starry heavens, which also may well be so called, because they are above the air, which is oft. called heaven in Scripture.”
+Heavens of heavens: “Ye highest and most glorious heavens, the place of God’s throne and glorious presence, as this phrase is used, Deuteronomy 10:14,1 Kings 8:27,Nehemiah 9:6,Psalm 115:16.
+Or, ye starry heavens, which also may well be so called, because they are above the air, which is often called heaven in Scripture.”
 (Poole)

 ii.
-Adam Clarke had an interesting thought regarding these heavens of heavens, of them being other planets or solar systems.
+Adam Clarke speculated that these heavens of heavens were of them being other planets or solar systems.
 “Heavens exceeding heavens.
-Systems of systems extending as far beyond the solar system, as it does beyond the lowest deeps.
-The endless systematic concatenation of worlds.”
+Systems of systems extending as far beyond the solar system.”

 iii.
 “The waters above the heavens are a poetic or popular term for the rain clouds.”
 (Kidner)